kudzuweb/custom-claude-code/plugins/learning-output-style/README.md

 # Learning Style Plugin

-This plugin combines the unshipped Learning output style with explanatory functionality as a SessionStart hook.

-**Note:** This plugin differs from the original unshipped Learning output style by also incorporating all functionality from the [explanatory-output-style plugin](https://github.com/anthropics/claude-code/tree/main/plugins/explanatory-output-style), providing both interactive learning and educational insights.

-WARNING: Do not install this plugin unless you are fine with incurring the token cost of this plugin's additional instructions and the interactive nature of learning mode.
+Interactive learning mode that engages you in active coding through meaningful contributions at decision points.

+**Note:** This is a customized version that uses a command (`/learning-mode`) instead of auto-activating.
+You control when learning mode is active.

 ## What it does

-When enabled, this plugin automatically adds instructions at the start of each session that encourage Claude to:
+When you invoke `/learning-mode`, Claude adopts an interactive teaching approach that:

-1. **Learning Mode:** Engage you in active learning by requesting meaningful code contributions at decision points
+1. **Learning Mode:** Requests meaningful code contributions (5-10 lines) at decision points where your input truly matters
-2. **Explanatory Mode:** Provide educational insights about implementation choices and codebase patterns
+2. **Explanatory Mode:** Provides educational insights about implementation choices and codebase patterns

 Instead of implementing everything automatically, Claude will:

-1. Identify opportunities where you can write 5-10 lines of meaningful code
+1. Identify opportunities where you can write meaningful code
-2. Focus on business logic and design choices where your input truly matters
+2. Focus on business logic and design choices where your input shapes the solution
 3. Prepare the context and location for your contribution
 4. Explain trade-offs and guide your implementation
 5. Provide educational insights before and after writing code

 ## How it works

-The plugin uses a SessionStart hook to inject additional context into every session.
+When you run `/learning-mode`, Claude injects learning instructions into that session only.
 This context instructs Claude to adopt an interactive teaching approach where you actively participate in writing key parts of the code.

 ## When Claude requests contributions